 May cause bottlenecks: if too many access switches are added.

-This kind of design is perfect for:
+In practice, this kind of design is perfect for:

 • Small and medium-sized businesses that don’t expect massive network growth.